tsgouros/demo-graphic/README.md

     Note: Use the "master" branch on MinVR.
 This is the default when you clone the repo, so you shouldn't have to worry about it.

-If this fails and the cmake command reports that it cannot find FreeGLUT, try this hack.
+* If this fails and the cmake command reports that it cannot find FreeGLUT, try this hack.
 The cmake program uses a file with hints in it to try to figure out where to find your freeglut installation.
   The hints in the demo-graphic FindFreeGLUT file are better than in the MinVR version.
 While we wait for the better version to become part of the MinVR release, go to your MinVR repo and do this:

     $ cd MinVR   # <-- you are at the root of the MinVR tree.
     $ cp /path/to/my/demo-graphic/cmake/FindFreeGLUT.cmake plugins/FREEGLUT/cmake/

   Then try the build again from the cmake step above.

 After successfully building the MinVR package and getting past the "make install" step, you will need to rebuild the demo-graphic repo, by going over to its build directory and issuing a command like this:

-    $ cmake .. -DMINVR_INSTALL_DIR=/my/path/to/install
+    $ cmake .. -DMINVR_INSTALL_DIR=/my/path/to/MinVR/build/install
     $ make

+The "make" command will only rebuild programs it perceives to have changed since the last time you built them.
+In this case, since what has changed is something outside the demo-graphic repo, you might have to go edit some of the files to let make know they need to be rebuilt.
+Add a space and remove it or something like that.
+Dumb, but effective, like a lot of computing practice.

 To run a MinVR application, you'll need to set the MINVR_ROOT environment variable, and specify a configuration file.